From shipshitdev-library

 Prompts that work:

-Output: Decision notes for .agents/DECISIONS/[feature-name].md
+Output: Decision notes in .agents/memory/decisions-[feature-name].md

 Goal: Turn decisions into unambiguous requirements.

-File: .agents/SPECS/[feature-name].md
+File: .agents/memory/spec-[feature-name].md

 # [Feature Name] Spec